matteomenapace/hacking-games-with-verbs/README.md

 # Hacking games with verbs

+Whether it is running or collecting, shooting or trading, **games are driven by verbs**.
+In this workshop we pick out the verbs that make up a game and explore how these verbs express certain messages and values.
+Then we **hack the game** with new verbs, so that it communicates our own messages and values.

 ![Poster](images/poster.jpg)

-I *forked* this **workshop recipe** from [this one](http://www.molleindustria.org/blog/a-computerless-videogame-modding-workshop), prepared by [Paolo Pedercini](http://www.molleindustria.org) and [Una Lee](http://unalee.net/), and inspired by [Grow-a-Game](http://www.tiltfactor.org/grow-a-game).
+I *forked* this **workshop recipe** from [this one](http://www.molleindustria.org/blog/a-computerless-videogame-modding-workshop), prepared by [Paolo Pedercini](http://www.molleindustria.org) + [Una Lee](http://unalee.net/) and inspired by [Grow-a-Game](http://www.tiltfactor.org/grow-a-game).

 Please take this recipe and try it at home, with your class, club or organisation, and share your results with all people _upstream_ (as per [license](LICENSE)).

 ## Introduction

-**This workshop is about hacking the rules of existing videogames in response to topical issues, and prototyping new games that are vessels of alternative values and messages.**

 Working in small teams, participants receive two creative constraints: